 - integrate your Google Calendar to get a better view of events

-- customize recurring tasks and prioritize your tasks to save time while allowing automations to take care of repeated processes
+- customize recurring tasks and prioritize your tasks to save time while allowing automation to take care of repeated processes

 - send emails by using the in-app email function and add tasks to them with ease